As Kenya Struggles to Recover from a Tumultuous Election, America Must Stand by Its Side

 Secessionist movements mooted by politicians in western Kenya are not the answer.
 Washington should make the case that the country’s diversity is, in fact, its greatest strength, provided all sides use the democratic system to resolve difficulties so that they can work together for a common purpose.
 Kenya’s long and complicated road out of this political crisis will require political will on both sides, and a common desire to move forward as one Kenya.

 The United States can help by working with all actors to find sustainable solutions and advocate for reforms that bolster inclusive institutions and address long-standing societal grievances.
 As we know all too well, democracy is never perfect and its challenges often become more complicated over time.
-There may be additional bullfights ahead for Kenya, but America has a vital role to play in helping our friend and ally to ensure that the grass not only regrows, but grows stronger.
+There may be additional bullfights ahead for Kenya, but America has a vital role to play in helping its friend and ally to ensure that the grass not only regrows, but grows stronger.

 John Tomaszewski is regional director for Africa at the International Republican Institute.